gustavojardim/bus_time_telegram_bot/README.md

-# Bus Hour via Telegram
+# Bus departure time via Telegram
 Telegram bot programmed in Python to search for the next depertature time of a particular bus line on a bus company site.

 ## Setup guide